yongheekim0/tutoring-app/README.md

 - Manage your classes either you booked or created
 <img src="public/images/Screenshot 2023-11-09 at 11.27.26 AM.png">

-- Edit your personal info and becoma a tutor
+- Edit your personal info and become a tutor
 <img src="public/images/Screenshot 2023-11-09 at 11.39.15 AM.png">

 ## Technologies Used

 - JavaScript / Node.js
-- MongoDB
+- MongoDB / Atlas
 - Mongoose
 - OAuth
 - CSS